 What if a student thinks they might have been exposed COVID-19?

-Students will be required to report any COVID-19 symptoms through their daily attestation form that is in Full Sail One so we can support them and provide COVID-19 guidance and exposure instructions.
+Students will be required to report any COVID-19 symptoms through their daily attestation form that can be found under their Todos in Full Sail One, so we can support them and provide COVID-19 guidance and exposure instructions.

 How will faculty and staff prepare for the return?